Homai Vyarawalla: Career

 In 1970, shortly after her husband's death, Homai Vyarawalla decided to give up photography, lamenting "bad behaviour" of the new generation of photographers.
 She did not take a single photograph in the last 40-plus years of her life.
 When asked why she quit photography while at the peak of her profession, she said "It was not worth it anymore.
 We had rules for photographers; we even followed a dress code.
 We treated each other with respect, like colleagues.
 But then, things changed for the worst.
-They were only interested in making a few quick bucks; I didn't want to be part of the crowd anymore."Later in life, Vyarawalla gave her collection of photographs to the Delhi-based Alkazi Foundation for the Arts and, in 2010, in collaboration with the National Gallery of Modern Art, Mumbai (NGMA), the foundation presented a retrospective of her work.
+They were only interested in making a few quick bucks; I didn't want to be part of the crowd anymore."Later in life, Vyarawalla gave her collection of photographs to the Delhi-based Alkazi Foundation for the Arts, and, in 2010, in collaboration with the National Gallery of Modern Art, Mumbai (NGMA), the foundation presented a retrospective of her work.

-"As a child, I once saw a snapshot of another child sleeping on its stomach," Homai recalled.
+"As a child, I once saw a photograph of another child sleeping on its stomach," Homai recalled.
 "I was told it was taken by a woman, and I wondered whether I'd ever get another chance."
 She surely did, for by the late 1930s, she had relocated to Delhi and begun a thirty-year career as a photojournalist.

 Exhibitions

 From 6 July 2012 – 14 January 2013 The Rubin Museum of Art in New York presented Candid: The Lens and Life of Homai Vyarawalla, in collaboration with the Alkazi Foundation for the Arts in New Delhi.
 The exhibition was the first on Vyarawalla outside of India.
 It showcased her photographs from the 1930s to 1970, alongside a biographical film on her extraordinary life and ephemera from her career including her cameras, personal correspondence and press passes.

-Google honoured Vyarawalla on the 104th anniversary of her birth with a doodle, "First Lady of the Lens".
+Google honoured Vyarawalla on the 104th anniversary of her birth with a doodle, "First Lady of the Lens."